Medical universities in Myanmar: Course

 The whole course is the same as the major course of University of Medicine-1, Yangon.

-University of Community Health, Magway

-With the guidance and national health policy of U Nu's Government the Health Assistant Training School was established in 1951 in Yangon to provide health care to rural population where access to regular medical doctors are difficult.
-The main objective of that training school is to produce the health assistant within a short time (three years) while the medical doctors were trained for six year.
-Later, The school was moved a few kilometers north to Insein in 1963, and then to Hlegu in 1968.
-In 1989, the school came under the purview of the Ministry of Health.
-The school became the Institute of Community Health in 1991, and became a university in 1995 and began offering a four-year bachelor's degree program.
-The objective of the university of community health is also change and wide scope.
-In 1999, the military government moved the school out of Yangon Division to Upper Myanmar.
-University of Community Health, Magway is located on a 41.4-hectare campus at Htonpauk, about 14.5 km north of Magway, and 3.2 km off the Magway-Natmauk Road.

-University of Community Health, Magway regularly accepts approximately 150 students (Male: Female = 70:30) who passed the matriculation examination.
-The required score for selection is approximately 450 for males and 470 for females.

 Defence Services Medical Academy (DSMA)

 The Defence Services Medical Academy (DSMA; တပ်မတော် ဆေး တက္ကသိုလ်), located in Mingaladon, Yangon, is the University of Medicine of the Myanmar Armed Forces.
 One of the most selective universities in the country, the academy offers M.B., B.S. (equivalent of the M.D.) degree programs.
 Upon graduation, most DSMA cadets are commissioned with the rank of Lieutenant in the Myanmar Army Medical Corps.
 The military physicians are to serve the healthcare needs of rural people when they are assigned in the country's remote regions where access to healthcare is poor.